Farming families affected by drought are paying the price for 5 years of Abbott/Turnbull Government policy inaction.

 The Intergovernmental Agreement on Drought Reform expired 9 days ago.
 In the absence of a proper CoAG process, the Turnbull Government has done nothing to replace it.

-We must re-start the drought reform process and the first step is to formerly engage the state again.
+We must re-start the drought reform process and the first step is to formally engage the state again.